Great Yachts: The Marine Paintings of Russ Kramer

 Russ Kramer’s one-man show at the Mystic Museum of Art will be somewhat of a retrospective, with over a dozen original works on loan from private collections and seen together for the first time; as well as a display of the process with which the paintings are created, employing extensive research, model building, sketching, and development through to the final creation.

 Prior to turning to painting full-time in 2006, Russ Kramer spent three decades as a graphic designer, illustrator, journalist, and creative executive.
 Today, Russ is widely regarded to be among the world’s leading marine artists, and has won multiple awards for his work.
 His large-scale studio paintings create “first-hand” experiences for the viewer, putting you on board some of history’s greatest yacht races or turn-of-the-century luxury vessels through a combination of dramatic movement and attention to detail.
 His works are unique and immediately recognizable, combining narrative, historical, figurative, and maritime disciplines.

 Russ is a past President of the American Society of Marine Artists, and a member of the New York Yacht Club.
 He has been the subject of a solo show at the Museum of Yachting in Newport, Rhode Island; appeared in WoodenBoat, Yachting, and Sail magazines; and is prominently featured in Hyland-Granby and William Koch’s series of books, Art and Artifacts of the America’s Cup.

-Russ Kramer works and lives in Mystic, CT with his wife Laura and son Jack.
+Russ Kramer works and lives in Mystic, Connecticut, with his wife, Laura, and son, Jack.

 The Joy of Saling, 2012.
 Oil on linen, 30 x 44 in.